 An ICU patient has become increasingly ‘puffed’ post-tracheostomy.
 Can you figure out why?
 What are your going to do about it?

 A 32 year-old woman is referred to the ICU post caesarean section.
-She had an uneventful elective caesarian section 10 hours previously.
-She has been referred because in the last 2 hours she has developed vaginal bleeding and oozing from her epidural site.
+In the last 2 hours she has developed vaginal bleeding and oozing from her epidural site.

 In response to concern (baseless) that the recent uncovering of the Society for the Prevention of Surgery was in some way meant to discredit the invaluable work of our Anaesthetic colleagues, Professor Staghorn and the Board of UCEM have undertaken and exhaustive search of the literature